 FLITTERFLOP: "Oh it gets better—or worse—depending on your point of view.
 He says it's fine to feel frightened, because, as he puts it, 'necromancy is kinda creepy'.
 Then he tells you to choose a night when you're alone at home, to turn off all the lights and sit in the dark and light some candles to heighten the 'scary mood'.
-Then you're supposed to imagine people you can't see such as some unsavoury bloke lurking outside in the shrubbery, an invisible person standing right behind you, or scary ghosts from films you have seen.
-He emphasises that you should really go to town on this and frighten yourself shitless.
+Then you're supposed to imagine people you can't see such as some unsavoury bloke in a macintosh lurking outside in the shrubbery, an invisible person standing right behind you, or scary ghosts from films you have seen.
+He emphasises that you should really go to town on this and frighten yourself absolutely shitless.
 Then you are supposed to get your Ouija board out, light some incense and choose some famous dead person to summon—preferably someone who can do you a favour!"

 BOMBAST: "You would do ME a favour by stopping right there."